-John Turner teaches and writes about the history of religion in nineteenth- andtwentieth-century America.
-This fall, he will begin teaching in the Department of Religious Studies at George Mason University.
-He is the author of Brigham Young: Pioneer Prophet (Harvard University Press, 2012); and Bill Bright and Campus Crusade for Christ: The Renewal of Evangelicalism in Postwar America (University of North Carolina Press, 2008), winner of Christianity Today‘s 2009 award for History / Biography.
-He also blogs for Religion in American History and has written for popular outlets such as the Wall Street Journal and Los Angeles Times.
+John Turner teaches at George Mason University.
+He is the author of The Mormon Jesus (Harvard University Press, 2016); Brigham Young: Pioneer Prophet (Harvard University Press, 2012); and Bill Bright and Campus Crusade for Christ: The Renewal of Evangelicalism in Postwar America (University of North Carolina Press, 2008).
 You cannot follow him unless you find him in person.

 Philip Jenkins is Distinguished Professor of History at Baylor University, and is based there in the Institute for Studies of Religion.
-His most recent book is Laying Down the Sword: Why We Can’t Ignore the Bible’s Violent Verses (HarperOne, 2011).
+His most recent book is The Many Faces of Christ: The Thousand-Year Story of the Survival and Influence of the Lost Gospels (Basic Books, 2015).

 Agnes R. Howard teaches history at Gordon College in Wenham, Massachusetts, specializing in early America, particularly colonial New England.
 She holds a PhD from the University of Virginia.
 She has spent time in Washington, DC, working in the office of Vice President Dan Quayle and for the journal, The Public Interest.
 The birth of three children brought her attention to the history and culture of childbearing; the attainment of teen years by the eldest of the three has stretched those interests to other elements of the cultural landscape.
 Her articles have appeared in Commonweal, First Things, The Weekly Standard, Books & Culture, The Cresset, and other publications.